 Adding Zoom closed captioning in Spanish alone makes the platform more accessible to 43 million people in the United States.
 Millions more people will also soon benefit from this useful feature when Zoom automatic transcription expands to 30 additional languages by the end of next year.
-This addition will help Deaf and hard-of-hearing populations around the world make better use of remote conferencing technology.
+This addition will help people who are Deaf make better use of remote conferencing technology.

 Zoom’s effort to expand access isn’t limited to transcription services.
 According to recent announcements, Zoom is looking to facilitate communication across language barriers, thanks to its recent acquisition of German tech company Kites.

 Zoom is bringing automatic live translation services for twelve languages by the end of next year.
 This new feature will allow Zoom to reach many more customers and help remedy language inequalities.

 It’s not yet clear whether there will be costs associated with the translation feature.
 Zoom also neglected to release information about which languages they intend to include in their translation services.
 However, recent demonstrations in Korean and Portuguese indicate that the software will include those languages.